Comparatives and Superlatives ESL Games, Activities and Worksheets

 Comparative and Superlative Slips

-ESL Comparatives and Superlatives Game - Speaking: Forming, Asking and Answering Questions, Freer Practice - Intermediate (B1) - 25 minutes
+ESL Comparatives and Superlatives Game - Speaking: Forming, Asking and Answering Questions, Freer Practice - Intermediate (B1) - 20 minutes

 In this interesting comparatives and superlatives game, students race to find as many people as they can who fit comparative and superlative descriptions.
 Each student draws a slip from a box.
 Students read the comparative or superlative description on their slip and think about the question they need to ask to find people who fit that description.
-For example, if the slip read 'Find people who are the oldest children in their families', the student might ask 'Are you the oldest child in your family?'
+For example, if the slip reads 'Find people who are the oldest children in their families', the student might ask 'Are you the oldest child in your family?'
 When the students have their questions prepared, they race to find as many people as they can who fit their description.
 When a student finds someone who matches the description, they write down their name on the back of the slip.
 When a time limit has been reached, students say how many people they found who matched their description.
 Students score one point for each person they find.
 Students then draw another slip from the box and continue as before.
 The student with the most points at the end of the game wins.

 Comparative and Superlative Slips Preview